anbox-cloud/discourse-docs/exp/capacity-planning.md

 - Disk space: `100 * 3 GB = 300 GB`
 - GPU slots: `100 * 1 = 100`

-The current calculation does not take into account that there might be peaks of up to 200 simultaneous containers.
+The current calculation does not take into account that there might be peaks of up to 200 simultaneous instances.
 To cover all peaks, you would require the following resources:

 - vCPU cores: `200 * 4 = 800` or with CPU allocation rate 2: `400`
 - RAM: `200 * 3 GB = 600 GB` or with memory allocation rate 2: `300 GB`